ltzone/Full-Iso-Recursive-Types/README_Artifact.md

 ### Check Axioms and Assumptions

+To verify the axioms that out proofs rely on, you can use `Print Assumptions theorem_name` in Coq, by replacing `theorem_name` with the name of the theorem you want to check in the paper-to-proof table.

-To verify the axioms that out proofs rely on, append `Print Assumptions behavior_equiv.` to the end of `theorems.v` (you may need to `sudo apt update && sudo apt install nano -y` (or `vim` based on your preference) first if you are inside the Docker image) and re-run `make`.
+For example, by adding `Print Assumptions behavior_equiv.` to the end of `theorems.v` (you may need to `sudo apt update && sudo apt install nano -y` (or `vim` based on your preference) first if you are inside the Docker image) and re-run `make`.
 You will see:

 ```coq
 COQC theorems.v